German Red Cross Committee on International Humanitarian Law

 Current report

-The German Committee on International Humanitarian Law / the GerRC Committee of Experts on International Humanitarian Law publishes the Report on the Implementation of International Humanitarian Law in the Federal Republic of Germany, most recently in English in October 2020.
-The aim of the report is to provide a - non-exhaustive - overview of relevant measures to facilitate understanding of the applicability and application of international humanitarian law in German law.
-The report addresses the position of IHL in the German legal system, the status and control of the Bundeswehr, as well as implementation measures, in particular for the protection of civilians, the dissemination of IHL, and its enforcement.
-It is aimed at both the interested professional public and the general public inside and outside Germany.
+The German Committee on International Humanitarian Law / the GRC Committee on International Humanitarian Law publishes the Report on the Implementation of International Humanitarian Law in the Federal Republic of Germany, most recently in English in October 2020.
+The purpose of the report is to provide a non-exhaustive overview of relevant measures in order to facilitate an understanding of the applicability and application of international humanitarian law in German law.
+The report addresses the status of international humanitarian law within the German legal system, the status and oversight of the Bundeswehr, as well as implementation measures, in particular with regard to the protection of the civilian population, the dissemination of international humanitarian law and its enforcement.
+It is addressed both to the interested expert public and to the general public within and outside Germany.

 The 2020 report is based on earlier reports developed by the German Committee in the late 1990s, first published in 2002 and updated in 2004, 2006, 2010 and 2014.
 It is published by Nomos Verlag and can be ordered there as a printed copy or downloaded free of charge here.